-Whether using a whiteboard, a flip chart, the back of an envelope or a tablet PC via desktop sharing software, you can integrate the visual storytelling model into your marketing and sales messaging approach as a powerful differentiator in competitive and complex selling environments.
+Whether using a whiteboard, a flip chart, the back of an envelope or a tablet PC via desktop sharing software, you can integrate the visual storytelling model into your marketing and sales messaging approach.
+Modern visual storytelling can be a powerful differentiator in competitive and complex selling environments.

 1. Develop a Powerful Whiteboard “Story” Instead of Bullet Points

 Your presentation should be much more than just a list of bullets.
 It should be a compelling visual narrative designed to showcase your products and services and how they deliver unique value.

 The story also needs to be visually intriguing, with interesting iconography and should have a script that goes along with each step.
 The whiteboard story should include planned “interaction points” where you’ll engage with the customer to ensure a two-way dialogue.

 2. Stick Figures are More Powerful than Photography

 While this may help make a keynote speech more interesting, it doesn’t advance the cause in a sales cycle.
-It doesn’t make abstract ideas more concrete, and it doesn’t make complex concepts simpler.
+It doesn’t make abstract ideas more concrete, and it doesn’t simplify complex concepts.

-3. Visual Storytellers are more Consultative
+3. Visual Storytellers are More Consultative

-Whereas a visual story that you draw, and explain along the way, gives you the credibility.
+Whereas a visual story that you draw, and explain along the way gives you the credibility.
 It confers the knowledge and expertise to you, not the Marketing department that created the pretty slides.

 Getting the room to think about their challenges and opportunities in a fresh and interactive way.
 Turning on the lights and taking a pen in your hand, as opposed to closing the shades and standing in the shadows of the projector create an entirely different perception of you and the role you are playing in the room.

 4. Create a Sticky Virtual Experience

-If you’re part of an inside sales team or spend much of your sales cycle dealing with prospects over the web and on the phone, visual storytelling can create a huge point of differentiation.
+If you’re part of an inside sales team or spend much of your sales cycle corresponding over the web and on the phone, visual storytelling can create a huge point of differentiation.

 Using simple web conferencing software and an inexpensive pen tablet, you can easily simulate a fully virtual whiteboarding experience.
 This can make a big difference in creating a remarkable and memorable sales call, or in creating a sales call that sounds and looks like everyone else’s.

 5. A Whiteboarding Methodology

 In the beginning, you need to answer the question in the prospect’s mind: Why should I change?
-You need a whiteboard that helps them see why their status quo isn’t safe and why they need to consider doing something different.
+You need a whiteboard that helps them see why their status quo isn’t safe.
+It should also convey why they need to consider doing something different.

 Finally, you need to answer the question: Why now?
 That calls for a visual story that presents the business case and a relevant example of how someone achieved their desired outcomes and realized the projected value.

-Each of these is a different, complimentary whiteboard that builds on the previous one and develops your story along the path to decision-making solution that results in a sale.
+Each of these is a different, complimentary whiteboarding practice that builds on the previous one.
+They develop your story along the path to decision-making solution that results in a sale.